SindhuVairavel/ICSE-2014-PAR/README.md

 ***

-This repository is contains information related to the tool PAR developed by Dr. Jialiang Xie, Dr. Qimu Zheng, Dr. Minghui Zhou, and Dr. Audris Mockus.
+This repository contains information related to the tool PAR developed by Dr. Jialiang Xie, Dr. Qimu Zheng, Dr. Minghui Zhou, and Dr. Audris Mockus.
 The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?id=2591073&CFID=706774826&CFTOKEN=98353804).

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project: